Overseas (album)

-Overseas is an album by pianist Tommy Flanagan and his trio, recorded in 1957.
-It was Flanagan's debut album as a leader and was made in Sweden whilst touring with J. J. Johnson.
+Overseas is an album by pianist Tommy Flanagan, recorded with bassist Wilbur Little and drummer Elvin Jones in 1957.
+It was Flanagan's debut album as a leader.

 Recording and music

 Pianist Tommy Flanagan was touring Europe as part of trombonist J. J. Johnson's band in 1957 when he was given the chance to lead a recording session for the first time.
-Flanagan added bassist Wilbur Little and drummer Elvin Jones for the session in Stockholm on August 15, and this album was the result.
-Most of the compositions were Flanagan originals.
+From Johnson's touring group, Flanagan hired Little and Jones for the session, which took place in Stockholm on August 15.
+Six of the album's nine pieces were Flanagan originals.

+Flanagan rerecorded five of the album's selections on his 1996 trio album Sea Changes, his final studio recording as a leader.
+These were his original compositions "Beat's Up", "Delarna", "Eclypso", and "Verdandi", as well as Charlie Parker's "Relaxin' at Camarillo".

 Releases and reception

 Overseas was released by Prestige Records.
 Very similar selections of tracks were also released as Tommy Flanagan Trio by Metronome and as Trio Overseas by Prestige.
 All of the tracks from the session were later issued by DIW as The Complete Overseas.

 The Penguin Guide to Jazz complimented Flanagan's touch and "trim melodic ideas".